translate/translate/docs/development/developers.rst

 * abstracting more of the functions and documenting that so that we can get a better API
-* adding other formats and converters eg .DOC, .ODF and others
+* adding other formats and converters e.g. .DOC, .ODF and others
 * helping us move to a position where any format should convert to the base
   format: PO and in the future XLIFF without having to create a specific converter wrapper.